exismys/Blog/blogs/2025-09-07-sine-wave-sampling.md

 $$

 Now, we can have Y for all the 44,100 values of time axis for each second.
-This can done by following code snippet (C++):
+This can be done by following code snippet (C++):

 **Imports**